zwubbena/hb2-fiie-funding-package/README.md

 ### Q: How are initial evaluations handled when a student moves between districts?

 **A:** The district that completed the eligibility determination receives the reimbursement.
-If multiple districts have evaluation records for the same student, only the most recent evaluation and eligibility determination qualifies for reimbursement based on the deduplication rules.
+If multiple districts have initial evaluation records for the same student, only the most recent initial evaluation and eligibility determination qualifies for reimbursement based on the deduplication rules.

 ### Q: When do districts receive their FIIE reimbursements?